 The rigor and restraint do not oblige you to write all exclusively with Times New Roman and a font size 10.

 Pick an interesting font for your name.
 Let it hook the attention.
 And then go back to a more restrained design.
 Underline some key points and headings.

 8. Add a Photo or Not?

 This is a discussion that does not necessarily have a conclusion.
 However, to add a photo in a CV is an additional risk, as the market is still full of conservative candidates who do not accept this format.

 In general, use the photos only if it is essential and your intuition tells you that this is the only right decision.
 Positions that require constant communication and cooperation with customers face to face definitely might require your photo.

 Ask someone to check your resume for all types of errors.
-Read it once by yourself and later give to your friend to check if there are any grammatical errors, spelling mistakes or stylistic ones.
-The employer will take a perfect CV for granted because if the person desires to get the job, they will be extremely attentive and responsible while presenting themselves.
+Read it once by yourself and later give to your friend to check if there are any grammatical errors, spelling mistakes, or stylistic ones.
+The employer will make a perfect CV for granted because if the person desires to get the job, they will be extremely attentive and responsible while presenting themselves.